 Cultural Immersion/Service Learning and Residency Experiences.
-Cultural immersion service learning experiences in developing countries are available to School of Nursing ABSN and MSN students through OGACHI with the approval of faculty.
+Cultural immersion/ service learning experiences in developing countries are available to all levels of DUSON students through OGACHI with the approval of faculty and/or advisors.
 International placements offer unique opportunities for students to develop cultural sensitivity and competence and learn the roles and responsibilities of nurses in countries with severe shortages of healthcare personnel while fulfilling some of their clinical and/or residency curriculum requirements.
+Other academically-related activities can be customized to safety interests of students.